Customer service

 6. A proactive approach to support

 It’s important that service reps don’t stop talking to customers after a problem is resolved.
-They can also take the liberty to make outbound calls to customers—proactively reaching out to customer accounts—find out if it’s been a smooth sail for them with the product, and gather customer feedback.
+They can also take the liberty to make outbound calls to customers—proactively reach out to customer accounts—find out if it’s been a smooth sailing for them with the product, and gather customer feedback.

-The terms "Customer Service Representative" and "Customer Service Associate" are often used interchangeably, and there is no universally accepted definition that clearly distinguishes the two roles.
+The terms "Customer Service Representative" and "Customer Service Associate" are often used interchangeably, and no universally accepted definition clearly distinguishes the two roles.
 However, in some contexts, there can be subtle differences in the job titles.

 The roles of a customer service representative and a customer success representative have distinct focuses and responsibilities within a company's customer-facing operations.